mrkkrp/markkarpov.com/post/path-0.6.0-released.md

 After Chris (the author of `path` and its primary maintainer) [requested to help him maintain some of his packages](https://mail.haskell.org/pipermail/haskell-cafe/2017-February/126401.html), we
-(Simon Jakobi, Wojciech Daniło, Joe Hillenbrand, and me) started to work towards a new major version that would close some holes in the package and make it better at handling some edge cases.
+(Simon Jakobi, Wojciech Daniło, Joe Hillenbrand, Tom Sydney Kerckhove, and me) started to work towards a new major version that would close some holes in the package and make it better at handling some edge cases.

 Several changes are related to maintainability and are not really visible to users.
 I'm going to talk about the changes which are visible to end users